edamontology/edamontologyDocs/editors_guide.rst

 4. Last Fri of every month
    -  Announcee the release, incuding summary of changes.

-Before creating a new release, please make sure you have the approval of leader of EDAM core-dev, and that the `changelog.md <https://github.com/edamontology/edamontology/blob/master/changelog.md>`_ and `changelog-detailed.md <https://github.com/edamontology/edamontology/blob/master/changelog-detailed.md>`_ files are up-to-date with the changes of the new release.
+Before creating a new release, please make sure you have the approval of leader of EDAM-dev, and that the `changelog.md <https://github.com/edamontology/edamontology/blob/master/changelog.md>`_ and `changelog-detailed.md <https://github.com/edamontology/edamontology/blob/master/changelog-detailed.md>`_ files are up-to-date with the changes of the new release.
 See section below on creating the ChangeLog files.
 Once you're clear to go, do the following:

 1. Update your local version of the repository: